 Low zinc levels are not only linked to poor levels of concentration they can also be linked to depression and slower mental processing.
 Zinc is found in seeds, nuts, beans, meat, cacao/cocoa.

 Magnesium is known as ‘nature’s tranquillizer’ and relaxes both the muscles and the mind.
 For anxiety-prone children ensuring they consume sufficient amounts of magnesium is important.
-Vegetables, especially dark green vegetables, wholegrains (or pseudo grains) such as quinoa, oats and buckwheat, fruit, nuts and seeds are all sources of magnesium and should be enjoyed daily.
+Vegetables, especially dark green vegetables, wholegrains or pseudo grains such as quinoa, oats and buckwheat as well as fruit, nuts and seeds are all sources of magnesium and should be enjoyed daily.
 Also your sweetener of choice could be molasses which provides great flavour and is a source of magnesium too.

 Essential fats are often deficient in modern children’s diets.
 They can be found in seeds such as flax, chia, hemp and pumpkin but are even more absorbable in the form of oily fish such as mackerel, salmon, herrings, sardines. anchovies (fresh or tinned) or fresh tuna (sadly not tinned).
 Also look out for omega 3 eggs or ‘clever eggs’ as some companies are marketing them.
 These eggs are laid by chickens fed on an omega 3 rich diet.
 There’s also omega 3 rich chicken available in some supermarkets now too.
 Omega 3 fats are particularly helpful in addressing depression as they help build the receptor sites for the happy hormone known as serotonin.